-Protect Cash Flow with Net 7 Payment Terms
+Protect Cash Flow With Net 7 Payment Terms

-In most circumstances, net 7 payment terms are the optimal invoice payment terms for trucking companies.
+In most circumstances, net 7 terms are the optimal invoice payment terms for trucking companies.
 Longer invoice terms could lead to unstable cash flow and ultimately threaten business continuity.
 Conversely, billing terms like “pay on delivery” or advanced pay can be less appealing to shippers or brokers.

 Net 7 payment terms represent a great “middle ground” that benefits both you and your clients.
 Therefore, you should strongly consider using these net terms for the vast majority of all transactions.